Sonic the Hedgehog (Archie Comics): Spin-offs and other related series

 Archie has also produced two Sonic series based on other branches of the Sonic franchise, namely the Sonic X anime and the Sonic Boom cartoon.
 The Sonic X series began in September 2005, and ended after forty issues in January 2009, the last of which featured a crossover story with the main Sonic the Hedgehog series that served as a prequel to the first Sonic Universe issue.
 The Sonic Boom line began in October 2014, and was later incorporated into Worlds Unite before concluding with its eleventh issue in September 2015.

 The Archie Sonic series has also produced several Free Comic Book Day issues, which typically feature either reprints of older issues or new stories that fit into the series continuity.
-Since 2013 these issues have served as a combination free comic special with the Mega Man series; a free Sonic issue serving as a prequel to Sonic Lost World was also released in 2013 for Halloween Comic Fest.
+Since 2013, these issues have served as a combination free comic special with the Mega Man series; a free Sonic issue serving as a prequel to Sonic Lost World was also released in 2013 for Halloween Comic Fest.
 Various compilations have also been put together, such as the Sonic Saga Series, Sonic Archives and Knuckles Archives, Sonic the Hedgehog, Sonic Universe and standalone graphic novels, Sonic Legacy, Best of Sonic the Hedgehog, Sonic Super Digest and Sonic Super Special Magazine.
 Following Worlds Collide the latter two series and the Free Comic Book Day issues began featuring stories in a series entitled "Sonic Comic Origins", which detailed the histories of various characters in the post-reboot continuity.

-A short, three panel comic strip similar to those found in a newspaper at the end of some issues called Off-Panel.
+A short, three-panel comic strip similar to those found in a newspaper at the end of some issues called Off-Panel.
 It was originally found in the main series of comics, and was later continued in the spinoff series Sonic Universe.
-Earlier strips involved fictional version of staff interacting with comic characters, while later strips removed this element, it always retains elements of comical gags relating to the issues main story, often containing fourth wall breaking.
+Earlier strips involved fictional version of staff interacting with comic characters.
+While later strips removed this element, it always retains elements of comical gags relating to the issues main story, often containing fourth wall breaking.

 Characters

 The comic book has had a large cast of characters, primarily originating from the video games, the 1993 animated series, and other media.
 A number of characters were created by various writers including Ken Penders, Ian Flynn, Michael Gallagher, Karl Bollers, Scott Fulop, and Dan Slott.
-Following Penders' lawsuits against Sega and Electronic Arts, and later against Archie Comics, the continuity of the comic was rebooted into a new timeline, removing most of the characters created by previous writers, save Flynn.
+Following Archie Comics' lawsuit against former writer Ken Penders, the continuity of the comic was rebooted into a new timeline, removing most of the characters created by previous writers, save Flynn.
 Due to the large cast, only major and recurring characters are included in this section.

 Freedom Fighters

-The central protagonists of the comic, the Freedom Fighters are a resistance movement who battle against Dr. Eggman and various other antagonists for the freedom of their planet.
+The central protagonists of the comic, the Freedom Fighters are a resistance movement of law enforcement soliders who battle against Dr. Eggman and his empire of criminals and various other antagonists for the freedom of their planet as they maintain law and order.
 The main faction are the Knothole Freedom Fighters, led by Sonic the Hedgehog and Princess Sally Acorn, who operate from the village of Knothole in the Great Forest.